 Why Are CATS Important?

 Catalytic converters are extremely important when it comes to running a modern vehicle.
 CO2 emissions are contributing to the ongoing global warming condition, and as such, emissions from our vehicles are also continuing to choke our natural surroundings.

 CATs will always need you to run your vehicle on unleaded fuel.
 Leaded fuel or diesel will, unfortunately, result in a converter breaking down or will simply cause it to work inefficiently.

-If you worry about your personal effects on the environment, make sure to invest in a car with a catalytic converter attached, or even a vehicle which runs purely on electric – the choice is yours!
+If you worry about your personal effects on the environment, make sure to invest in a car with a catalytic converter attached, or even a vehicle that runs purely on electricity – the choice is yours!

 If you would like to scrap your car have a look at our scrap car disposal services.
 If you like what you see and want to make some money from that old clunker sitting in your garage or on your road taking up some space, give us a call on 01295 710223 or please feel free to fill in the enquiry form on our contact page today.